liflab/beepbeep-3-book/markdown/basic/README.md

 As one can see, it generally does not make much sense to pull on processors that are not at the very end of the chain.
 To prevent the possibility of mistakes, it is possible to encapsulate a group of processors into a "box" that only gives access to the very last `Pullable`s of a chain --on which we will elaborate later.

-## Processors with more than one input
+## Processors with More than One Input

 We mentioned earlier that processors can have more than one input "pipe", or one or more output "pipe".
 The following example shows it: